 To improve safety and traffic flow, the Town completed an intersection/triangle visibility study in 2005 that inventoried and recommended regulations to deal with vegetation, walls and other impediments to motorist visibility of oncoming traffic.
 In 20098, the Town authorized the "Town-Wide Intersection Sight Distance /Visibility Study" as a supplement to the 2005 Study to provide a more thorough analysis of traffic crash data to support recommendations and/or decisions to modify, change or alter the Town's current the Town modified regulations related to intersection sight triangles to the Town Code.
-While the Town has not adopted a "joint use access" provision as suggested in Policy 1.2, jJ oint access is permitted upon review and approval by the Director of Public Works.
-Pursuant to Code Section 134-2180, Aaccess is limited to the minor roadway when a lot has frontage on both a major and minor roadway.

 Existing System Deficiencies